wgyhhhh/wgyhhhh.github.io/_pages/about.md

 I'm a senior student from [Ocean University of China](https://www.ouc.edu.cn/).
 My research interest includes medical image analysis, fake news detection, LLM safety and efficient AI.

 Please feel free to contact me by email (wgyhhh001@gmail.com) if you are interested in discussing with me.
-Thanks a lot!

 # 🔥 News

 - &nbsp;🎉🎉 *2025.06* One paper has been accepted by Medical Physics (JCR-Q1, IF=3.2).